rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 The ADFR suite is developed by the Sanner lab in the Center for Computational Structural Biology (CCSB) at Scripps Research.
 It has been tremendously useful for our group research in providing a set of tools to streamline, automate, and customize the docking routine.
 I am no longer actively involved in research projects that use AutoDockFR.
 However, there has been a considerable amount of unpublished work and efforts that we, together with several lab alumni, put into constructing a docking pipeline with ADFR that is specific to the biological system of our interest.

-The guide is written with the hope of helping our junior students get a smooth start with the ADFR suite, run some interactive trial calculations before deploying their production jobs on the supercomputer center, and hopefully carry on some of our work in the future.
-In particular to students who are assigned to a university-owned Mac with Apple Silicon, having a Linux VM on it provides a good lot of freedom to install software they need for research.
+The guide is written with the hope of helping our junior students get a smooth start with the ADFR suite, run some interactive trial calculations before deploying their production jobs on the supercomputer, and hopefully carry on some of our work in the future.
+In particular to students who are assigned to a university-owned Mac with Apple Silicon, having a Linux VM on it provides a great lot of freedom to install software they want for research.

 ## Contact

-Should you have any questions, comments, or suggestions, feel free to reach out by the author's institute email:
+Should you have any questions, comments, or suggestions regarding this post, feel free to reach out by the author's institute email:

 he.1768@osu.edu